AvadhootGandhe/linear_regression_manual/README.md

 Using libraries like `sklearn` is great, but understanding **how things work under the hood** is even better.
 This notebook helps you *build intuition* behind linear regression — the foundation of many ML algorithms.

 ---

-## 🙌 Who’s This For?

-- 📘 Students
-- 🧪 Beginners in machine learning
-- 🔍 Curious coders who like to know the *why*, not just the *how*

----